Sergio León

-Sergio León Limones (/es/; born 6 January 1989) is a Spanish professional footballer who plays as a forward for División de Honor Andaluza club Atlético Atlético Palma del Río CF.
+Sergio León Limones (/es/; born 6 January 1989) is a Spanish professional footballer who plays as a forward for División de Honor Andaluza club Atlético Palma del Río.

 An academy graduate of Betis where he was mainly a reserve, he played more frequently at Reus before being signed by Elche in 2013.
 After finishing as top scorer in Segunda División three years later, he joined La Liga club Osasuna, where he also appeared for Betis, Levante and Valladolid to total 159 matches and 30 goals over six seasons.

 Club career

 Betis and Reus

 Born in Palma del Río, Córdoba, León joined Real Betis' youth ranks at the age of 15 and made his debut for the first team on 27 March 2010, playing 26 minutes in place of Juanma in a 1–0 Segunda División loss against Girona FC at the Manuel Ruiz de Lopera.
 It would be his only appearance of the campaign, as the Verdiblancos failed to regain their La Liga status.

 In the 2011 January transfer window, after featuring rarely also for the reserves over the course of 1 1/2 seasons, León left Betis and signed for CF Reus Deportiu in the Tercera División.
 He scored five goals in 14 games until the end of the season, helping the Catalans return to Segunda División B after a five-year absence.

 León netted 18 times during 2012–13's division three, including a hat-trick on 17 February 2013 in a 3–2 home win over Ontinyent CF.